Permissions

 You will need to request these permissions (audio, post notifications, location, bluetooth) wherever it makes sense for your application, but before you use these Zello SDK features.

-Although the SDK does not include the permission ACCESS_BACKGROUND_LOCATION by default, you may choose to add it to your manifest.
+Although the SDK does not include the permission `ACCESS_BACKGROUND_LOCATION` by default, you may choose to add it to your manifest.
 It must be granted for location services to work in cases where your app is signing into the SDK while running in the background.

 The iOS SDK uses the following permissions: